 Slow-Cooked Lamb Shanks with Desert Pepper and Quandong Sauce

 Fall-off-the-bone lamb shanks slow-cooked in a rich sauce infused with desert pepperberries and tart quandong fruit, capturing flavors from the Australian outback.
-This australian-inspired lamb ready in about 200 minutes pairs about 1 lb each lamb shanks, olive oil, large, diced onion for a weeknight-friendly dinner that comes together with one pan and minimal cleanup.
-Each serving lands at about 600 calories and feeds 4, so it slots cleanly into a weekly meal plan and pairs well with a quick salad or grain on the side.
+This australian-inspired lamb ready in about 200 minutes blends about 1 lb each lamb shanks, olive oil, large, diced onion into a versatile sauce that lifts everything from grain bowls and roasted vegetables to grilled proteins — a small-batch staple worth keeping in the fridge.
+Each serving lands at about 600 calories and feeds 4, so a small batch covers several meals across the week without taking over the fridge.
 Tap "Plan a meal with the AI" below to drop this recipe into your week and send the ingredients straight to Instacart.
+Nutrition values are approximate, calculated from USDA FoodData Central (fdc.nal.usda.gov) — verify against ingredient labels for any health-driven dietary plan.

 Ingredients